 Johanna Pruessing is RETROGRAD’s social media editor and our regional correspondent in Poland, exploring everything from disco toilets to panel block courtyards.
 She is holding an international masters degree in politics and security from UCL’s School of Slavonic and East European Studies and the Higher School of Economics in Moscow.
 Johanna is also a trained social and cultural anthropologist with field experience from Armenia and Azerbaijan.

-Carolin Thol takes care of the technical side of things at RETROGRAD!
-She studied economics and economic history in Maastricht, Los Angeles and London, and is now working in policy consulting.
+Carolin Ioramashvili takes care of the technical side of things at RETROGRAD!
+She studied economics and economic history in Maastricht, Los Angeles and London, and is now working her PhD in Economic Geography.
 From the industrial revolution to the fall of the Berlin Wall, she is interested in the interaction between economics and political and social transformations.

 Sam Hurn is editor and chief-Instagrammer at RETROGRAD.
 He’s a freelance writer with a History BA and Russian Studies MA.
 Fascinated with the interplay between art and design, literature and nations, he is usually found in a museum but travels the streets for unofficial histories in the form of street art.